 A complete paper trail from listing the real estate property to closing the sales deal has to be maintained to ensure complete transparency.
 There is no room for error in this matter.

 Pre acquisition due diligence of the assets, as well as property managers, is a must to detect risks early in the process.
 This helps figure out whether there have been any major issues related to the asset or the manager in the past.
 In addition to this, monitoring third-party property managers is also needed to steer clear of any associated risks.
-These are some essential elements of real estate property management.
+These are some essential elements of real estate property management which people must take into prior consideration to avoid any confusion in the long run.

 The real estate compliance landscape has become quite complex over the past few decades and requires a professional approach to risk detection and mitigation.
 A strong compliance program in place can help to manage the property investment risks to a great extent.